 Water Resistant Membranes

 The heart of a good waterproofing system is a resistant membrane that will resist rainfall and moisture, and help drain water efficiently towards the gutter without pooling.
-Membranes can be hot-applied or cold-applied, and consist of such materials as rubberized asphalt, self-adhesive bitumen, EPDM, PVC, or multiple layer built up bituminous roof systems.
+Membranes can be hot-applied or cold-applied, and consist of such materials as rubberized asphalt, self-adhesive bitumen, Boston EPDM flat roof, PVC, or multiple layer built up bituminous roof systems.
 Before starting work, experienced companies will consult you on the type of membrane your roof requires for maximum longevity and performance.

 A membrane is just one part of the roof; in order to protect it, it needs to be encased in several layers of roofing material, which can be anything from shingles to engineered materials to asphalt or gravel.
-With residential roofs, there may be numerous architectural elements such as dormers and gables that need to be worked around, in order to avoid any gaps or leaks.
+With residential roofs from Boston residential roofing contractors, there may be numerous architectural elements such as dormers and gables that need to be worked around, in order to avoid any gaps or leaks.

 Why Eagle Rivet?